waltligon/orangefs/doc/pvfs2-quickstart.md

-Now that the module is loaded, and the pvfs2-server and pvfs2-client programs are running, we can mount our PVFS2 file system (and verify that it's properly mounted) as follows:
+Now that the module is loaded, and the pvfs2-server and pvfs2-client programs are running, we can mount our PVFS2 file system (and verify that it’s properly mounted) as follows:

     lain pvfs2 # mount -t pvfs2 tcp://testhost:3334/pvfs2-fs /mnt/pvfs2
     lain pvfs2 # mount | grep pvfs2